 Beat Eating Disorders - UK Charity

-NHS Eating Disorders - includes information for friends and family
+NHS Eating Disorders - includes information for parents

 Eating Disorders in Males - as many as 1 in 4 suffers may be male and symptoms may present differently

 Beat Helpline 0808 801 0677 Studentline 0808 801 0811 and Youthline 0808 801 0711